transformerlab/transformerlab-docs/blog/2025-02-19-how-to-plugin/how_to_plugin.md

 # How to Plugin?
 A Step-by-Step Guide to Transformer Lab Plugins

-In this guide, we'll walk through creating an evaluator plugin within TransformerLab named **sample-data-print**.
-This plugin will load a dataset available within TransformerLab and print its contents, along with some sample parameters.
+In this guide, we'll walk through creating an evaluator plugin within Transformer Lab named **sample-data-print**.
+This plugin will load a dataset available within Transformer Lab and print its contents, along with some sample parameters.

 <!--truncate-->

 ## Step 1: Plugin Directory Structure

-First, create a dedicated directory for your plugin under the TransformerLab API repository:
+First, create a dedicated directory for your plugin under the Transformer Lab API repository:

 ```bash
 mkdir transformerlab/plugins/sample-data-print